kiryor/nnPUlearning/README.md

 * Scikit-learn 0.18

 ## Quick start
-You can run an example code of MNIST for comparing the performance of PU learning and NNPU learning.
+You can run an example code of MNIST for comparing the performance of PU learning and NNPU learning on GPU.

-    python3 train_mnist.py -g 0
+    python3 train.py -g 0

+You can see additional information by adding ```--help```.

 ## Example result
 After running ```training_mnist.py```, 2 figures and 1 log file are made in ```result/``` by default.